alpersunter/CanvasPlotter/README.md

 Folders CanvasProjectA, B, C and D was my* crude version control system and can be (should be) ignored.

-CanvasPlotter folder stores the full code (and you can compile it as a dll)
+CanvasPlotter folder stores the full code and the dll

 CanvasProjectE is the most recent example code for this project.